peass-ng/PEASS-ng/README.md

 - [x] IPs inside logs
 - [x] "password" and "passw" inside files

+- **Ending**
 - [x] Sudo -l (so you can introduce your password if known)

+## Colours

+LinPE uses colors to indicate where does each section begins.
+But **it also use them the identify potencial misconfigurations**.

+It uses 2 colors: **Red** to indicate that something could be wrong, and **Green** to indicate that it is a common behaviour.

+The **Red** color is used for:
+- Identify processes running as root
+- Writable files in interesting directories
+- SUID files that can be used to escalate privileges (https://gtfobins.github.io/)

+The **Green** color is used for:
+- SUID files that are very common
+- sGID files that are very common

+**The color filtering is not available in the one-liner** (the lists are too big)

 ## One liner